buddydev/wp-user-login-notifier/readme.txt

 === Features ===

 *   Notify site admin of a user login
-*	Notify the user of their succesful login to a site
+*	Notify the user of their successful login to a site
 *	Notify Site admin when a user login attempt is failed
 *	Notify User when his/her account login is failed
 *   Admin can setup if the user gets notified or not from the settings page

 The purpose of this plugin is to keep track of all the successful and failed login attempts on a WordPress Site.

-Please visit [BuddyDev](http://buddydev.com/wordpress/introducing-wordpress-user-login-notification-plugin/ "Plugin release post") for more details
+Please visit [BuddyDev](https://buddydev.com/wordpress/introducing-wordpress-user-login-notification-plugin/ "Plugin release post") for more details

 == Installation ==
 1. Login to dashboard & click Add New Plugin